iltommi/qdb-documentation/source/api/cpp.rst

 Installing
 --------------

-The C++ API package consists of one header and is included with the C API (see :doc:`c`).
+The C++ API package consists of one header and is included in the C API package (see :doc:`c`).
 It is required to link with the C API to use the C++ header, but no additional linking is required.

 Header file
 --------------